 Building a strong, responsive, and competitive economy is one of the three overarching objectives of the NPPF.
 This should be achieved by ensuring that sufficient land of the right type is available in the right place and at the right time to support growth, innovation and improved productivity, and by identifying and co-ordinating the provision of infrastructure.

-To support the ongoing growth of the distribution sector and a strong resurgence in manufacturing, the EDNA recommends that the SLP should provide for a minimum of 211 ha of land (this includes 26 ha of employment land lost to other uses) for employment development, for the period up to 2041.
-This is based on an average provision of 9.07ha per annum and allows for the replacement of some poorer quality employment land and premises redeveloped for non-industrial uses.
+To support the ongoing growth of the distribution sector and a strong resurgence in manufacturing, the EDNA recommends that the SLP should provide for a minimum of 229.5ha of land (this includes 26 ha of employment land lost to other uses) for employment development, for the period up to 2041.
+This is based on an average provision of 10.92ha per annum and allows for the replacement of some poorer quality employment land and premises redeveloped for non-industrial uses.
 The employment land supply baseline figures also include completions between 2020 and 2022.

 The SLP allocates 28ha of vacant employment land for development for the period between 2020 – 2041; further employment development will come forward through the redevelopment of existing employment land and premises.
 Further land is provided on other sites that have planning permission for employment development.

-170 ha of the employment land need arising in Sandwell cannot be met solely within the Borough.
+201ha of the employment land need arising in Sandwell cannot be met solely within the Borough.
 Land to address this unmet need will be sought in the first instance across the Black Country Functional Economic Market Area (FEMA).
 It will also be exported, as far as possible, to authorities that have a strong existing or potential functional economic relationship with Sandwell; for example, in terms of migration patterns, commuting links and / or connectivity through physical infrastructure such as rail and motorway.

 The work to export unmet need is ongoing, through the Duty to Cooperate process, and evidenced through relevant Statements of Common Ground.
 However, given that South Staffordshire District is an area of strong economic transaction with the Black Country, and that authority has been generally able to demonstrate a surplus of employment land to meet its needs, the siting of the West Midlands (Strategic Rail Freight) Interchange (WMSRFI) near J12 of the M6 and within that district, has been the subject of an assessment by (consultants) Stantec (2021 report).
 This work was undertaken to determine how much demand for employment land could be exported to those neighbouring authorities with strong functional economic ties to South Staffordshire.